• Skip to primary navigation

 • Measure about ⅓ cup of batter into your hot skillet for each pancake.
 Once you see bubbles across your pancake and the sides start to look dry, flip the pancake over.
 Cook the second side until lightly browned.
 Remove pancake from skillet and repeat with remaining batter.

-• Serve pancakes warm with your favorite maple syrup, whipped cream, or fruit compote.
+• Serve pancakes warm with a dollop of whipped cream and more chocolate chips, maple syrup, or fruit compote.

 Equipment Recommendations